Summeli/summeli.com/_drafts/migrating-from-wp-to-jekyll.md

 wordpress-migration left same wordpress tags in md-files.
 Now I have every image with and all kinds of "wp-gallery" html-tags, which are not working with jekyll.
 So I need to clean up all references to images by hand.

 ### What about comments
 Moving the coments into Discuss seemd like the easiest way of keeping them, so I just updaloaded them into there, and configured then back on.
 I'm pretty sure that I lost few comments, but at lesat I got few of them with me.
+I'm not even sure if comments are still relevant in 2022.
+I might just get rid of them at some point.

 ## Everything is fixed
 NICE!
 I can finally blog with Jekyll and MD files.
 I love it.